Oregon Business Facts

 Oregon Startup Environment

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (it’s easier to keep your original business name than changing it later).
 In Step 3 we’ll show you how to search for the name in Oregon, but we highly recommend you do the following before searching Oregon state databases:

 Restrictions on Oregon Business Name & Business Purpose

 Each state has its own requirements for registering a business.
 Now that you’ve chosen a business structure and selected your business name, here are the requirements to register your business in Oregon.

 NOTE: When registering a new company the Secretary of State can take several weeks to file the paperwork.
 You can expedite the process by hand delivering the documents directly to them or one of their field offices and paying an additional fee.